-The 6 days Bhutan trip offers offers cultural highlights of Bhutan combined with stunning 3 days Druk Path trek and 3 days cultural tour.
+The 6 days Bhutan trip offers offers cultural highlights of Bhutan combined with stunning 3 days Druk Path trek and Tigers Nest monastery hike.
 Discover Bhutan with one of the finest short treks in Bhutan, the Druk Path, leading from Paro to Thimphu and following the traditional high route between these towns.

 In this highly globalized world there is a sanctuary where those who visited describe it as a unique, deeply spiritual and a mystical experience.
 It is rated as one of the most refreshing and exclusive destinations in the world today.
 This is the Kingdom of Bhutan.